nickcoleman/hook-use-combined-reducers/README.md

 export const useAppContext = () => useContext(Context)
 ```

+---

+### 2. Setup Parent Component

-In your top-level React component (or any other component above a component tree which needs to access the managed state):
+In your top-level React component ... hhis could be either your entry file (as shown) or the parent component of a component tree you want to pass context on:

 ```
 import React, { useReducer } from 'react';